krutilin/qrart/README.md

 * add analytics and sharing
 * app icon
 * instant generate by generate button, using app URI
-* share to social buttons
+* share to social buttons (used addthis app in cloudFlare)
+* email to contact and social, use mail forward